 Job Market Paper: Policy Incentives for Pharmaceutical Innovation (Latest draft)

 Abstract: Pharmaceutical firms’ incentives to develop new drugs stem from expected profitability.
 We explore how market exclusivity, a policy that shapes these expectations, influences pharmaceutical innovation.
 First, we estimate the effects of extending market exclusivity for antibiotics, a drug class where private returns to development historically had not internalized the high social value of new innovation.
 Using a difference-in-differences approach, we find that a policy that approximately doubled the market exclusivity period for certain antibiotics increased innovative activity.
 Patent filings for antibiotics increased by 47%, and we find suggestive evidence that preclinical studies and phase 3 trial initiations also increased under the policy.
 Building on these empirical findings, we estimate a structural model of firms’ drug development decisions to predict how market exclusivity extensions of varying lengths would affect innovation in antibiotics and other therapeutic areas.
-Our counterfactual results highlight how both market size as well as interactions between market and patent exclusivities affect innovation across therapeutic areas.
+Our reduced form and structural findings suggest that market exclusivity—especially if targeted to high-social-value, low-market-return areas—can be an effective tool for realigning incentives and stimulating innovation, but stress that baseline market size and interactions between market and patent exclusivities affect this policy lever’s impacts.